About This Chapter

 3. Reading Between the Lines in Sales Conversations

-Read this lesson to learn what strategies you can employ to help you read between the lines in a sales conversation.
-Learn what questions you can ask and what to look for to find out what your potential customer isn't willing to voice.
+In this lesson, learn strategies you can employ to read between the lines in a sales conversation.
+Discover which questions you can ask and what to look for to find out what your potential customer isn't willing to voice.

 Earning College Credit